 Bachelor of Science in Global Economics and Modern Languages - Japanese

-Students pursuing this degree must complete forty-five semester hours of general education requirements, twenty-four semester hours of French, German, or Spanish courses at or above the 3000 level or twenty-four semester hours of Japanese or Chinese course at or above the 2002 level, and twenty-four semester hours of Economics.
-This degree program provides significant flexibility for students through eleven hours of free electives and six semester hours of non-major cluster electives
+Students pursuing this degree must complete forty-five semester hours of general education requirements, twenty-four semester hours of French, German, or Spanish courses at or above the 3000 level or twenty-four semester hours of Chinese, Japanese, or Russian courses at or above the 2002 level, and twenty-four semester hours of Economics.
+This degree program provides significant flexibility for students through eleven hours of free electives and six semester hours of non-major cluster electives.

 |APPH 1040||Scientific Foundations of Health||2|

 |or APPH 1050||The Science of Physical Activity and Health|

 |Core A - Essential Skills|

 |or MATH 1552||Integral Calculus|

 |MATH 1711||Finite Mathematics||4|